bruj0/vault-plugin-auth-u2f/README.md

 # vault-plugin-auth-u2f
-This is non official plugin for HashiCorp Vault that uses a FIDO U2F enabled device as way to authenticate a human.
+This is a non official plugin for HashiCorp Vault that uses a FIDO U2F enabled device as way to authenticate a human.

 It works by assigning a role to a device when an administrator registers it.